gravitational/teleport/rfd/0094-data-masking.md

 and will Teleport block "select from all tables queries" if a selected table contains a masking rule.
 In this case, Teleport will return the database error "Data masking unambiguous query error".

-### UX
-Data-Masking configuration will be stored as user role setting in dedicated `database_options` role spec option.

 ### Security
 Data-masking solution based on altering the SQL query in the proxy before it is sent to the database engine is more flexible but less secure than using native db engine data masking functionality.
-Solution based on query rewriting in proxy side wll introduce several potential vectors of bypassing data masking:
+Solution based on query rewriting in the proxy side will introduce several potential vectors of bypassing data masking:
-1) Database user have access to views/functions/procedures that operates/returns data from masked columns In order to prevent this a database user should be configured with database privileges that doesn't allow to use views/functions/procedures that allowing to bypass data masking applied on proxy side.
+1) Database user have access to views/functions/procedures that operate/returns data from masked columns In order to prevent this a database user should be configured with database privileges that don't allow to use views/functions/procedures that allow bypassing data masking applied on the proxy side.
-   For instance lets consider following table:
+   For instance, lets consider the following table:
    ```sql
     CREATE TABLE customers(
         id       INT             NOT NULL,